 What are gift tax limits?

-You may give$13,000 to one person without filing a return from 2009-2011.
+You may give $15,000 each to multiple people without filing a return.
 This is the total amount of all gifts for the year.

 From 2006-2008 it was $12,000 and from 2002 – 2005 it was $11,000